KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image042.png

+   Moving a widget along the dashboard

  Just go with the mouse over the two vertical dotted lines and little hand appears to move your widget.

+Let's start introducing some of the most common used charts.

+ **Bar**
+The *Bar chart* allows a method of displaying data with categories represented by rectagles (or groups) horizontally oriented.

  **Column**
-The *Column chart* allows a method of displaying data with categories represented by a rectangle.
-It is like a *Bar* chart with vertical orientation.
+The *Column chart* is like a *Bar* chart with vertical orientation.
-Below is shown how to define measures and attributes
+How to define measures and attributes is shown below

 .. figure:: media/image057.png